|

 dictates to connect the mathematics with societal demands and modern

+insights.
 These basics of the curriculum

 have not changed much over the decades.
 We keep a rigorous approach